1010Robotics/Resources/GitHub-Desktop.md

 6. Then go ahead and modify the contents of your local folder (add/delete/modify the files as needed)

-7. Any changes to the files on your local folder will show up (after a few secnds) in GitHub Desktop.
+7. Any changes to the files on your local folder will show up (after a few seconds) in GitHub Desktop.

 8. To **PUSH** the changes back to your team repository on GitHub.com...

     + In GitHub Desktop....in the lower left corner, enter a **clear explanation** of the changes you made.

     + Click on the blue button **Commit to master**

     + Click on **Push Origin** in the top bar.

 The additions/deletions/modification on your local computer will now be synced with your team repo on GitHub.com.